osazee-ero/AI-powered-Virtual-Lab/Readme.md

 <img src="instruction.gif" width="100%">

 ## Thoughts on future work
 This work is still very much in progress, the hand controlled gestures is far from perfect.
-We are implementing several solutions for seamlessly controlling the unity game characeter with the detected hand gestures, You can use this work as a start to test your projects.
+We are implementing several solutions for seamlessly controlling the unity game character with the detected hand gestures, You can use this work as a start to test your projects.